Heinrich Klaustermeyer

-Karl Heinrich Klaustermeyer (22 February 1914 – 21 April 1976) was a member of the Nazi Party who served in the Gestapo, NSKK, and SA.
-During World War II, he was stationed in the Warsaw Ghetto, where he personally murdered multiple Jewish civilians and participated in the suppression of the Warsaw Uprising.
+Karl Heinrich Klaustermeyer (22 February 1914 – 21 April 1976) was a German Nazi Party official who served in the Gestapo, NSKK, and SA.
+During World War II, he was stationed in the Warsaw Ghetto, where he personally murdered multiple Jewish civilians and participated in the suppression of the Warsaw Ghetto Uprising.
 After the war, he settled down in West Germany.
 Klaustermeyer was investigated by German prosecutors and arrested in the early 1960s.
 In 1965, he was found guilty of war crimes and sentenced to life in prison by the Bielefeld regional court.
-He was released from prison in 1976 on compassionate grounds due to terminal cancer and died less than two weeks later.
+He was released from prison in 1976 on health grounds due to terminal cancer and died less than two weeks later.

 Early life

 Klaustermeyer was born to a skilled painter in Bielefeld.
 After finishing an apprenticeship as a motor vehicle fitter, he became unemployed during the Great Depression.
 Klaustermeyer joined the Nazi Party and the SA in 1932.
 He later got a job as a messenger with the city of Bünde.
 Klaustermeyer joined the Wehrmacht in 1935 but was discharged on health grounds in 1937.
 Klaustermeyer he was rehired as a caretaker in Bünde.
 During this time, Klaustermeyer actively boycotted Jewish stores in the city.